denjn5/d3-tutorial/README.md

     }]
 };
 ```
 JSON for a sunburst is structured as a hierarchy.
-Each **node** in the data (we'll also call these **arcs** when we draw them in d3 and **slices** when we're looking at our visualization), has a "name" and either "children" (with nodes under them) or a "size" (if it is childless).
-We'll call the very first node (```"name": "TOPICS"```) is called the **root** node.
-The root node is important as we create our sunbust (it's the center of the circle).
-We define each node in 1 of 2 ways:
+This JSON contains data about 11 **nodes**.
+(We'll call these **arcs** when we calculate each node's size in d3 code.
+And we sometimes call them **slices** when we're looking at our visualization.).
+The very first node is called the **root** node (in our code above: ```"name": "TOPICS"```).
+The root node is a sort of anchor for our data and visualization, and we often treat it differently since it's the center of or sunbust.
+We define each node in the above data in 1 of 2 ways:

-1) ``` jacascript { "name": "abc", "children": [] }``` describes a node that has children.
+1) ```{ "name": "abc", "children": [] }``` describes a node that has children.
 Size isn't defined for these nodes, because it'll be adopted (calculated by d3) based on children nodes.
-Children will either be more slices like this one, with children of their own, or nodes with a "size" when it has no children.
+Children will either be more nodes like this one, with children of their own, or nodes with a "size" when it has no children.

-2) ```{ "name": "zyz", "size": 4 }``` describes an end slice (with no children).
-Slice configuration does not need to symmetrical.
-Often, one slice will be an end-point while another slice in the same list will have children.
-Or slices will have differing numbers of children, as below.
-Last, more complex slice definitions are valuable, but not necessary in this simple example. */
+2) ```{ "name": "zyz", "size": 4 }``` describes an end node with no children.
+The hierarchy doesn't need to be symmetrical in any way if.
+Nodes can have differing numbers of children, or have "sibling" nodes that have no children at all).

 ## Initialize Variables (javascript & d3) ##
 ``` javascript